Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun except first year plants and certain varieties that need afternoon shade when temperatures exceed 100°F (38°C).
 More than afternoon shade causes the plant to become spindly.

-Planting: Locate in full sun next to a south-facing wall, with afternoon shade, away from low spots where cold air collects in winter.
+Planting: Locate in full sun, possibly next to a south-facing wall with afternoon shade, away from low spots where cold air collects in winter.
 These plants cannot be grown in containers due to their rapid growth and need for an extensive, shallow root system.
 They can be grown as bonsai, which involves pruning their roots every year.

-Soil: This plant tolerates a soil moisture range of well drained to some water saturation.
+Soil: This plant tolerates a soil moisture range of well draining to some water saturation.
 High organic content in the soil improves performance; it tolerates pH 5-8.2 (strongly acidic to alkaline).

 Mulch: Use organic mulch under the canopy and 1' (0.3m) from the trunk to conserve moisture and reduce weeds.